Direct answer

 What mock exams are

-- simulated multiple-choice, scenario-based questions that resemble real exam style (practice) timed conditions that mirror actual exam duration self-assessment of strengths and weaknesses not actual certification questions
+- simulated multiple-choice, scenario-based questions that resemble real exam style timed conditions that mirror actual exam duration self-assessment of strengths and weaknesses not actual certification questions

 Elements of realism in practice exams